RnR-2018/Deep-learning-with-PyTorch-and-GCP/README.md

 ## Overview
 This tutorial is designed for the course BMEN4460 instructed by Dr. Andrew Laine and Dr. Jia Guo starting from the Spring 2020 semester at Columbia University.
+This repository is still in progress.
+We will add one new post per week.
+Please help us improve this repository by leaving your comments or problems you encountered in issues.

 ## Sections
 - Step 00: [Set up google cloud platform (GCP)](https://github.com/RnR-2018/Deep-learning-with-PyTorch-and-GCP/tree/master/Step00_set_up_GCP).